Biolab-PoliTO/PIN2GPI/README.md

 **Data Structure**<br>
 Your ```*.mat``` file should contain a structure with pressure insole data, normalized to the range [0, 1], and organized into two fields:
 1.	```LeftFoot```: an N × M matrix, where N = Number of time samples and M = Number of channels acquired from the left foot
-2.	```RightFoot```: an N × M matrix, where N = Number of time samples and M = Number of channels acquired from the right foot For a representative example of the expected input format, refer to the ```data.mat``` file.<br>
+2.	```RightFoot```: an N × M matrix, where N = Number of time samples and M = Number of channels acquired from the right foot <br>
+For a representative example of the expected input format, refer to the ```data.mat``` file.<br>

 ## References
 [1] Agostini, V., Balestra, G., & Knaflitz, M. (2014).
 Segmentation and Classification of Gait Cycles.
-IEEE Transactions on Neural Systems and Rehabilitation Engineering, 22 (5)https://doi.10.1109/TNSRE.2013.2291907
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 22 (5)https://doi.10.1109/TNSRE.2013.2291907 <br>
 [2] Ghislieri, M., Agostini, V., Rizzi, L., Fronda, C., Knaflitz, M., & Lanotte, M. (2024).
 Foot–Floor Contact Sequences: A Metric for Gait Assessment in Parkinson’s Disease after Deep Brain Stimulation.
-Sensors, 24(20), 6593. https://doi.org/10.3390/s24206593
+Sensors, 24(20), 6593. https://doi.org/10.3390/s24206593 <br>
 [3] Ghislieri, M., Agostini, V., Rizzi, L., Knaflitz, M., & Lanotte, M. (2021).
 Atypical Gait Cycles in Parkinson’s Disease.
-Sensors, 21(15), 5079. https://doi.org/10.3390/s21155079
+Sensors, 21(15), 5079. https://doi.org/10.3390/s2115507 <br>
 [4] Küderle, A. (2024).
 Mobilise-D Technical Validation Study (TVS) dataset (1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13899386